JustAn0therDev/python_covid_visualization_graph/README.md

 # python_covid_visualization_graph
-A simple python project to visualize the growth in number of Brazil's COVID-19 total cases.
+A simple python project to visualize the growth in number of any country's COVID-19 total cases.

 ## Packages